Last updated: Version 7.3b (June 10, 2026)

 The complete coordinate transformation from Ptolemaic to modern geographic coordinates is modelled as an affine mapping:

-The minimisation functional for the least-squares adjustment over all $n$ gazetteer points is:
+The minimisation functional for the least-squares adjustment over all gazetteer points is:

 Calibration points (coordinate values in decimal degrees):